Matchings in Matroids over Abelian Groups, III: Main Results

 \begin{theorem} Let $M$ be a matroid over $G$ and let $N$ be a sparse paving matroid over $G$, both of the same rank $n$, with $0 \notin E(N)$.
 Assume further that one of the following conditions holds: \begin{enumerate} \item $|E(M)| < \min\{|E(N)| - 1,\, p(G)\}$, or \item $E(M)$ is not a progression, $G$ is finite, $|E(M)| = |E(N)| - 1$, and $|E(N)| < p(G)$, or \item $E(M)$ is neither a progression nor a semi-progression, $G$ is finite, $|E(M)| = |E(N)| < p(G)$, or \item $|E(M)| < |E(N)| - n - 1$. \end{enumerate} Then $M$ is matched to $N$. \end{theorem}

 We now extend this result to general paving matroids by incorporating the hyperplane-nullity parameter.
-In particular, we generalize the sparse paving case ($t \leq 1$) to arbitrary paving matroids, with a sharp dependence on the parameter~$t$.
+In particular, we generalize the sparse paving case ($t \leq 1$) to arbitrary paving matroids, with explicit dependence on the parameter~$t$.

 \begin{theorem} Let $M$ be a matroid over $G$ and let $N$ be a paving matroid over $G$, both of the same rank $n$, with $0 \notin E(N)$.
 Let $t = \mathrm{null}(\mathcal{H}_N)$ with $0 < t \leq n$.
 Assume further that one of the following conditions holds: \begin{enumerate} \item $|E(M)| < \min\{|E(N)| - 2t + 1,\, p(G)\}$, or \item $E(M)$ is not a progression, $G$ is finite, $|E(M)| = |E(N)| - 2t + 1$, and $|E(N)| < p(G)$, or \item $E(M)$ is neither a progression nor a semi-progression, $G$ is finite, $|E(M)| = |E(N)| - 2t + 2$, and $|E(N)| < p(G)$, or \item $|E(M)| < |E(N)| - n - 1$. \end{enumerate} Then $M$ is matched to $N$. \end{theorem}